Preprints.ai

 Non-LLM · seconds

-• Trust-marker detection — data / code availability, COI, ethics, funding, author contributions, preregistration, ORCID — each captured with the exact quote and line number.
+• Trust-marker detection — data / code availability, COI, ethics, funding, author contributions, preregistration, and ORCID, with source excerpts where the module records them.

 • Paper-mill signals — template / fingerprint cross-reference.